google/deepvariant/docs/deepvariant-tpu-training-case-study.md

     The tradeoff is the space needed on your GCS buckets to keep these checkpoints around.

+1. If you have already run this command before, you might see this in your log:
+    "Skipping training since max_steps has already saved."

+    This is because the training checkpoints from previous runs are still in `${TRAINING_DIR}`.
+If you're starting a new run, point that variable to a new directory, or clean up previous training results.

 At the same time, start `model_eval` on CPUs:

 ```